xiaxuan1989/GRAVITY/README.md

 This is a textbook on (mainly classical) gravity, spacetime and geometry.

-It is well-known that general relativity is far from the real generally relative principle, hence the book is basically started by the classical field theory, and introduce some topics on quantum theories of gravity briefly at the end.
+Considering "general relativity" is NOT based on the real generally relative principle, our journey takes off from classical field theory, and then we would be introduced to some topics on quantum theories.

 The book is written in Chinese so far.